Defining Modules

 In this section, we’ll talk about modules and other parts of the module system, namely paths that

-allow you to name items and the use
+allow you to name items and the use keyword that brings a path into scope.

 Modules Cheat Sheet

-Here we provide a quick reference on how modules, paths, and the use
+Here we provide a quick reference on how modules, paths, and the use keyword work in the compiler,

 and how most developers organize their code.
 We’ll be going through examples of each of these rules